-On balance, our expectation is that crowd levels for January 2021 will actually be quite different from a normal year.
-Typically, the Walt Disney World Marathon would spike crowds early in the month.
-Then the Dance Team National Championship, a colossal youth cheer event held at Walt Disney World’s ESPN Wide World of Sports, would result in an influx of event attendees.
-However, both are cancelled for January 2021.
+On balance, our expectation is that crowd levels for January 2022 will once again be more similar to a normal year.
+The Walt Disney World Marathon will likely spike crowds early in the month.
+Then the Dance Team National Championship, a colossal youth cheer event held at Walt Disney World’s ESPN Wide World of Sports, will result in an influx of event attendees later in January 2022.

 January Pricing & Discounts